liangqiyuan/liangqiyuan/content/publication/A_Survey_of_Federated_Learning_for_Connected_and_Automated_Vehicles/index.md

   - Stanislaw H Zak
   - Ziran Wang
 doi: ""
-publication: _IEEE International Conference on Intelligent Transportation Systems (ITSC)_
+publication: _26th IEEE International Conference on Intelligent Transportation Systems (ITSC)_
 publication_short: ""
 abstract: Connected and Automated Vehicles (CAVs) are one of the emerging technologies in the automotive domain that has the potential to alleviate the